Qiaoyi-D/CEBD1160-Final-Project/README.md

 Based on the factors that relavent to cardiovascular diseases，Can we perdict what kind of people would most likely have the diseases?

 ### Abstract

 Derived from the historical cardiovascular diseases database, we could have the information about the factors that related with the cardio diseases.
 By using theses data, we could understand that the level of impact for each of these facters could have to cause the cardio diseases.
 We will try to predict if the people will get the cardio diseases or not by analysis the connectivity among factors and cardio diseases.
-- resolution (what did we end up producing)
+The model shows that age,gender and weight have more impact than other facters, and we could predic the diseases by that but we also need further analysis.

 ### Introduction

-Brief (no more than 1-2 paragraph) description about the dataset.
-Can copy from elsewhere, but cite the source (i.e. at least link, and explicitly say if it's copied from elsewhere).
+The number of cardiovascular diseases has increased in recent years, and it has become one of the important topics for medical research.
+The data set includes 70,000 patient data records with 12 characteristics such as age, gender, systolic blood pressure, and diastolic blood pressure.
+When the patient has cardiovascular disease, the target class "cardio" is equal to 1, and if the patient is healthy, it is 0.

 ### Methods